© Denzil Green

-Pineapples don't actually come from trees -- they come from "herb" plants that grow up to 5 feet (1.5 metres) tall and spread out about 4 feet (1.2 metres.)
-For those who haven't seen one that didn't come in a can (canned pineapple is actually better for some things: see Cooking Tips below), the pineapple fruit has a rough skin that is often referred to as its "shell", marked with a criss-cross diamond pattern, and a crown of leaves at the stem end on top.
+Pineapples don’t actually come from trees — they come from “herb” plants that grow up to 1.5 metres (5 feet) tall and spread out about 1 metre (about 3 to 4 feet.)
+The pineapple fruit has a rough skin that is often referred to as its “shell”, marked with a criss-cross diamond pattern, and a crown of leaves at the stem end on top.
 The fruit inside is very sweet.

 Here are the five main varieties of pineapple, listed by size in descending order:

 |Smooth Cayenne||Weighs up to 2.5 kg (6 pounds); yellow or pale yellow inside; high in sugar and acid.
 Grown in Hawaii, type most often found in North American grocery stores.|